Current Projects

 What Condition Is It In?

 The smelter closed in 1971.
-The buildings and equipment have deteriorated since that time due to vandalism, theft, lack of maintenance, and an especially harsh winter climate; one of the site’s two smokestacks was demolished in June of 2008 due to structural damage that appeared during the previous winter.
+The buildings and equipment have deteriorated since that time due to vandalism, theft, lack of maintenance, and an especially harsh winter climate; one of the site’s two smokestacks was demolished in June of 2008 due to structural damage that appeared during the previous winter, and two structures were lost to fire in 2010.
 In addition, encroaching commercial and recreational development also threatens the integrity of the site.
 Time is running out to save this iconic complex.

 Why Should We Act Now?